Insight: Congress keeps detention quota despite immigration debate

 "Enforcement is enforcement, and if the law says, 'This is what happens,' you follow the law," said John Carter of Texas, the Republican chairman of the House subcommittee that funds the Department of Homeland Security.

-Some Democrats on Carter's subcommittee say the quota makes no sense at a time when Congress is slashing spending on everything from defence to aid for low-income families.
+Some Democrats on Carter's subcommittee say the quota makes no sense at a time when Congress is slashing spending on everything from defense to aid for low-income families.

 "My impression is it becomes a kind of proxy to show how tough one is on immigration," said North Carolina Representative David Price, the committee's top Democrat, who backed an unsuccessful effort to kill the quota last month.